 House Projects are co-designed with young people.
 They work together to develop relationships and learn skills that enable them to live successful adult lives.
 They have a choice in where they live and are involved in getting their property ready to become their home.
-Wolverhampton House Project is represented by young people at the Care Leavers National Movement (CLNM) to ensure that a young person’s voice is at the heart of all decision making.
+Islington House Project is represented by young people at the Care Leavers National Movement (CLNM) to ensure that a young person’s voice is at the heart of all decision making.
 They are joined by representatives from all other LHPs.

 See our film about how we prepared and did our pitch to become a House Project.